 An ongoing project to simplify and improve the path to engagement with the Green Party.

 In volunteering with the Cheltenham branch of the Green Party for the last two years, I created various graphic adverts to use on social media, promoting our local election work and attempting to build up membership.
-After the success of these campaigns, I was invited in July 2021 to work on the main website for the Cheltenham Green Party (hereafter referred to as GPC).
+After the success of these campaigns, I was invited in July 2021 to work on the main website for the Green Party, Cheltenham branch (hereafter referred to as GPC).

 Please note: this project is ongoing, and at the time of writing has not yet been implemented on GPC's live website, while user testing continues.

-In order to achieve this, my initial prototypes will focus on:
+In order to address the brief, my initial prototypes will focus on:

 · The Home page